 The term, servant of God is never used by Jesus or the writers of the gospels to apply to him but is understood that it applied to Christ.
-The writers of the Epistle chose to use the word servant more.
+The writers of the Epistles chose to use the word servant more.
 The term mostly used in the Old Testament has five different uses.

-- (1) It refers to a humble self-description of the righteous in the presence of God - (2) Servants of God in the plural refers to the righteous - (3) Servant of God in singular is a description of Israel - (4) It was a title of someone who especially distinguished himself as an instrument to be used by God - (5) The Servant of God refers to the messiah
+- 1. It refers to a humble self-description of the righteous in the presence of God - 2.
+Servants of God in the plural refers to the righteous - 3.
+Servant of God in singular is a description of Israel - 4.
+It was a title of someone who especially distinguished himself as an instrument to be used by God - 5.
+The Servant of God refers to the messiah

 The last reference is found only in the form "my servant" and with God as the speaker.
 Isaiah has many songs that bear the title, "the servant songs".
-These are found in Isaiah 42:1-4; 49:1-6; 50:4:13-53:12.
-There has been much debate over the servant in their songs which refer to an individual or represent Israel collectively.
+These are found in Isa 42:1-4; 49:1-6; 50:4:13-53:12.
+There has been much debate over the servant in the songs as to whether it refers to an individual or represents Israel collectively.
 Both aspects of the servant have contributed to the New Testament application of the passages to Jesus Christ.